dwmkerr/onedown/README.md

 ## Local Development

-The following data must be exported to environment variables:
+The following data can be exported to environment variables:

-* `ONEDOWN_AUTH0_SECRET`: The Auth0 development app secret.
+* `ONEDOWN_AUTH0_SECRET`: Required.
+The Auth0 development app secret.
-* `ONEDOWN_AUTH0_AUDIENCE`: The Auth0 development app audience.
+* `ONEDOWN_LOGENTRIES_TOKEN`: Optional.
+A logentries token.

 Use the files in `scripts\environment` as a template to add these values to the environment.